 Yes.
-In addition to our 10-year goal to cut our environmental footprint in half by 2020 - defined as water used and greenhouse gas (GHG) emissions per tonne of our food produced - we have a short-term goal to reduce our energy use and greenhouse gas emissions by 2 percent annually.
+In addition to our 2025 goal to cut our GHG emissions by 25 percent by 2025, we have a short-term goal to reduce our energy use by 2 percent in FY2016.

 What is the percentage of energy used that is derived from renewable sources?